allenc125789/TurtleNAS/README.md

 ### About:

 Designed with a web GUI and an easily configurable system for adding clients for file backup and restoration.
-This program provides user-file downloading from a Web-Interface, an easy to use setup and configuration menu, security with SSH/HTTPS connections, and the built-in linux PAM system for account management.
+This program provides: an easy to use setup system, a configuration menu for admins, a download page for users, security with SSH/HTTPS connections, and the built-in linux PAM system for account management.

 `sshfs` is utilized over `smb` and `nfs`, the direct pro's of this protocol are: